 As you age, your abilities change.
 Perhaps the stairs take you just a little bit longer or you find yourself tripping or stumbling into a corner more often than not.
-Fortunately, living options abound to meet your needs and expectations.
-Check out the pros and cons of the following living options and decide which one would work the best for you:

 As we get older, we slow down, our minds start to blur, and the gray creeps in.
 However, physical and mental health is important during all stages of life.
-After all, age is just a number right?
-Use this toolkit as a guide for brain and body-boosting activities for seniors of all abilities, as well as resources for further learning.

 I have written two books on the subject of older adults transitioning from their long-time home to a senior community or apartment.
 My experience came solely from my clients over the years.
 I observed patterns of behavior as well as obstacles to be overcome.
 I designed my business team to serve the families that I was honored to assist through their transition.